umm-csci-3412-fall-2022/c-programming-pre-lab-jpwalbran/leak_report.md

 If we look at the above, we notice that there is a pointer variable, `*result` that is never freed.
 So we would want to start by attempting to free the variable `*result` before the return.

+Therefore, we should try to add `free(result)` the the function one line above the return statement.
+ > As a note, this doesn't actually change the memory address, so in this case,
+ > we're able to free the memory, and then we read the value of the pointer.
+ > It's often advised to set the pointer value to NULL after wee free the memory, but in this case
+ > since we're returning from the function right after freeing the variable, it should be fine to not
+ > do so in this case.

+ After testing this, this turned out to be wildly incorrect, because we were freeing memory that we needed to read from.
+ Instead, it was doable to free the memory in the `is_clean()' method.
+There, we wanted to free the memory referenced by the 'cleaned' pointer.
+In order to do this, we needed to cast it to a void pointer.
+ This, however, also didn't quite work, because the `strip()` method doesn't always allocate memory, (If the string is all spaces, then the method just returns).
+Therefore, we need to add a check that the string to return wasn't empty.
+(This meant checking that the length of `cleaned` was greater than 0).
+After doing this, the valgrind and other checks were all happy.